GOP leaders play chicken with rank-and-file on debt limit

 Other right-wing Republicans who have expressed opposition to raising the debt limit at all also pose a problem for leadership.

 Rep. Andy Biggs (R-Ariz.) is leaning against the legislation, his office said Tuesday.
-Rep. Tim Burchett (R-Tenn.) said last week that he was undecided.
+Rep. Tim Burchett (R-Tenn.) said Tuesday evening he was a “no” vote.

 Leadership has had some success in wooing hardline conservatives, however.